Updated on May 21, 2015

 A) You may change beneficiaries at any time by completing a Beneficiary Designation (Form 319 for one to three beneficiaries; G-500 for four or more beneficiaries or special designations, such as an estate and trusts).
 Call the GIC at 617.727.2310 Ext.
 1 for the form.

 Q) My municipality is joining the GIC.
 What happens to my coverage?

 A) You will continue to be eligible for GIC health insurance and will now be eligible for all GIC health plan options.
-You must enroll in health coverage during the open enrollment period.
+You must enroll in health coverage during the designated open enrollment period.
 Municipalities are not eligible for GIC life insurance.
 You will lose this coverage, but may be able to pick it up through the municipality.
-Some municipalities participate in the GIC's retiree dental plan, see the Retiree Dental section for details.
+Some municipalities participate in the GIC's Retiree Dental plan, see the Retiree Dental section for details.